Blueprint: property intelligence

 01

-Load the live property ontology
+Load the live property schema

 Read listing fields, numeric ranges, enum-like values, and relationship paths before translating a human-language request.